Industry & Code

 The energy advisor is the professional who produces the HOT2000 energy model, submits compliance documentation to the City, and conducts the blower-door tests.
 In most markets outside BC, the energy advisor shows up late — after drawings are complete, sometimes after permit is submitted.
 That's the wrong time.

-At Step 5, the energy advisor needs to be on the team from schematic design.
+At Step 3 + EL-4, the energy advisor needs to be on the team from schematic design — and the requirement only tightens if you're reaching for Step 5.
 The reason is orientation.
 A west-facing wall of glass that looks beautiful on a north-facing lot performs very differently than it does on a south-facing one.
 The energy model tells you which design decisions move the needle and which don't.
-On a Step 5 project, we share the schematic energy model with the homeowner at design development — not as a compliance checkbox, but as a design tool.
+We share the schematic energy model with the homeowner at design development — not as a compliance checkbox, but as a design tool.
 It shows where the energy is going and where the intelligent investments are.

 The advisor also does the pre-drywall blower-door test — before insulation is sprayed, before drywall goes up, while the frame is still accessible.
 This is when leaks in the air-control layer can still be fixed cheaply.
 A failed pre-drywall test is not a crisis; it's a correction list.
 A failed test at occupancy means cutting drywall.

-What that cost buys: a home that costs substantially less to heat and cool, that has no cold walls or condensation problems in winter, that is acoustically quieter because the envelope is tight, and that will comply with code requirements as they tighten through 2030 and beyond.
-Windows and envelope are the decisions with the longest lives in a custom home — the choices made now will still be in the walls in 2055.
+What building tighter buys, regardless of which Step you stop at: a home that costs less to heat and cool, that has no cold walls or condensation problems in winter, that is acoustically quieter because the envelope is tight, and that will sit on the right side of the code as the provincial baseline moves to Step 5 by 2032.
+Windows and envelope are the decisions with the longest lives in a custom home — the choices made now will still be in the walls thirty years from now.

 Working with a builder fluent in Step Code

-Step 5 reveals which builders have updated their methods and which haven't.
+Step Code reveals which builders have updated their methods and which haven't.
 The signs we look for in colleagues — and that homeowners can ask about:

 - Does the builder do a pre-drywall blower-door test?
 If not, the final number is a guess.